 Pic 1.
 In the first picture I have created the pattern.
-To create your own pattern, which I highly suggest, use my measurements as a jumping off point and the basic shape of this pattern to make your own.
+To create your own pattern, use my measurements as a jumping off point (and the basic shape of this pattern) to make your own.
 My dog is small, about 7 pounds.
-She is a Chinese Crested so her body is slightly longer than, say, a Yorkshire Terrier of the same weight might be.
+She is a Chinese Crested so her body is slightly longer than a Yorkshire Terrier (for example) of the same weight might be.

 Take a large sheet of craft paper and fold it in half.
 The crease is on the belly side (which is the left side in my pic above).
 Folded in half, my sheet of paper measured 23.5" x 10".
 Yours may end up being larger or smaller.

-If you're an experience seamstress, determining your own measurements will be easy for you.
+If you're an experienced seamstress, determining your own measurements will be easy for you.
 If you're not an experienced seamstress, this is how I measured my dog for the pattern.

-Line 1, my dog is 13.5" around the largest part of her chest (measured just behind her front legs), get the measurement, add 1/2"-1" for seam allowance, divide by 2.
+Line #1, my dog is 13.5" around the largest part of her chest (measured just behind her front legs), get the measurement, add 1/2" for comfort and 1/2" for seam allowance, divide by 2.

 easiest way to determine this measurement is to measure the dog from mid